Applying for a 482 Visa While Present in Australia on an Evisitor Visa or a Working Holiday Visa

 That being said, here’s what True Blue Migration had to say when I forwarded your question to them.

-There are some cases in which it is not possible for an application to be made from OZ such as:
+There are some cases in which it is not possible for an application to be made from Australia such as:

 - The applicant is unlawfully in Australia because their visa has expired – in this case it is not possible to apply from Australia;

 - The applicant is on a bridging visa E – which is issued to people whose visa has expired and they have contacted the department to get extra time to be able to arrange flights back.
 If they are on a bridging visa E it is not possible to apply from Australia.